nu-cs-sw-design/project-20252601-design_dawgz/README.md

-# Project: NAME
+# Project: Ripplet backend (gpt routes + helpers)

 ## Contributors
-NAME, NAME, NAME
+Emma Scally, Xiaolin Liu

 ## Dependencies
-- LANGUAGE AND VERSION
-- EXTERNAL LIBRARIES
+- Python 13
-- ETC
+-

 ## Build Instructions
-HOW TO BUILD YOUR PROJECT.
+- Project is not buildable in this repo because there is too much setup.
+This will be tested and confirmed in the original project repo.